Two Essential Methods for Getting Rid of Eczema (Atopic Dermatitis)

-Foods containing quercetin, which is a plant-based flavanoid that helps reduce inflammation and histamine levels.
+- Foods containing quercetin, which is a plant-based flavonoid that helps reduce inflammation and histamine levels.
 Some examples are apples, blueberries, cherries, broccoli, spinach, and kale

 Making internal changes, such as diet changes, is one of the most important factors to consider when working to reduce eczema flareups.
 However, applying topical creams can also greatly aid in your efforts and help bring you immediate relief so that you can carry out your day with more ease and comfort.

 Depending on the severity of your case, you may want to consult a dermatologist for recommendations.
 However, if you have a more mild case and/or are already seeing improvement from changing your diet, then a cream like the Yu-Be Moisturizing Skin Cream may be all you need to get over the final hump of your eczema flareup.